Analysis and Control of Input-Affine Dynamical Systems using Infinite-Dimensional Robust Counterparts: Preliminaries

 \begin{rmk} The proof of Theorem 1.3.4 of \cite{ben2009robust} relies on strong duality (via the non-polyhedral Slater condition for $K$) in order to prove feasibility equivalence.
 If $K$ is non-polyhedral and there does not exist a Slater point, then by weak alternatives, feasibility of the robust counterpart in \eqref{eq:robust_counterpart} is sufficient but not necessary to prove feasibility of \eqref{eq:w_sdr}. \end{rmk}

 \begin{rmk} The uncertainty description in \eqref{eq:w_sdr} can be enriched by affine equality constraints $B w = \theta$.
-The non-polyhedral Slater condition would then require that the strictly feasible $K$-Slater point also satisfies the affine constraints to ensure strong duality \cite{boyd2004convex}. \end{rmk} \begin{rmk}Feasibility of the robust counterpart will occur when $W$ is a singleton set $W = w'$ for a bounded $w' \in \R^L$. \end{rmk}
+The non-polyhedral Slater condition would then require that the strictly feasible $K$-Slater point also satisfies the affine constraints $B w = \theta$ to ensure strong duality \cite{boyd2004convex}. \end{rmk}

 \begin{lem} Feasibility equivalence of the robust counterpart also holds in the strict case \eqref{eq:lin_robust_strict} by applying a $<$ comparator to \eqref{eq:robust_counterpart_crit} \cite{dai2020semi}. \end{lem}